somto-ibuodinma/somto-ibuodinma/README.md

 - 👋 Hi, I’m @somto-ibuodinma
 - 👀 I’m a data analyst enthusiast
-- 🌱 I’m currently taking courses at Udacity
+- 🌱 I’m a Udacity Data Analyst Nanodegree Graduate
 - 💞️ I’m looking to collaborate on great projects
 - 📫 How to reach me sibuodinma@gmail.com